 Or, maybe you are far from Him because you have invited Christ into your life, but have allowed other things to take first place in your heart.
 You can pray:

 Lord Jesus, I need You.
 I acknowledge that I have sinned against You by directing my own life.
+(You may want to express your repentance for specific things here.)
 Thank You that You have forgiven my sins through Christ’s death on the cross for me.
 I invite You to take first place in my life once again.
 Fill me again with Your Holy Spirit, as You commanded me to be filled, and as You promised in Your Word that You would do if I asked in faith.
 I pray in Jesus’ name.
 As an expression of my faith, I thank You that according to Your Word, You are now directing my life and filling me with Your Holy Spirit.

 If you have prayed one of these prayers, I am excited for you!
 Please see the information below.